Sburris/RunDirscraper/README.md

 # RunDirscraper

-This is a docker file that will run dirscarper against a target url and output the results to a file.
+This is a docker file that will run dirscarper (by Collian-Collins https://github.com/Cillian-Collins/dirscraper) against a target url and output the results to a file.

 > docker run --rm -v <Local Dir>:/opt/output --env url <URL> --env filename output.txt rundirscraper